BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/additive-synthesis.md

 To create an exciting sound, we need a lot of oscillators, i.e., we need complexity.
 For this reason, *additive synthesis* is hard to realize on analog synthesizers, and even digital synths can reach their limit quite fast.

-However, modern computers are getting faster and faster, which might lead to a revival of *additive synthesis* in the future.
+However, modern computers are getting faster and faster, which might lead to a future revival of *additive synthesis*.
 Even if it is the basic technique of sound synthesis, it might become even more important -- especially if we consider the possibilities of generative sound design supported by machine learning techniques.

-But before we get ahead of ourselves, let us dive into the very basics of *additive synthesis*.
+Nevertheless, before we get ahead of ourselves, let us dive into the very basics of *additive synthesis*.
 Let us explore the basic waveforms we might want to combine.